National Velvet (film): Differences from the book

 The screenplay was written by Helen Deutsch.
 The film differs from the book in a number of respects.
 For example, Velvet's horse in the book is a piebald, and thus is given the name "The Piebald" or "The Pie" for short.
 In the movie, Pie is a chestnut, and another explanation for his name was given.
-Velvet, in the book, is a sickly child who is given to great imagination and spirit; her father is stern and given to anger, but the mother is stronger still and stands up to him.
+Velvet, in the book, is a sickly child who is given to great imagination and spirit; her father is stern and given to anger, but the mother, who once swam the English Channel, is stronger still and stands up to him.
 Since her days as a swimmer, she has become a large woman and weighs 16 stone—224 lb at the time of the story, and warns Velvet never to allow herself to be burdened by weight.
 In the book Mr. and Mrs. Brown also have a 15-year-old daughter named Meredith, in addition to Edwina, Malvolia, Velvet, and Donald.
-In the novel, the professional jockey hired by Mi to race at the Grand National is said to have finished in 4th place at the previous event, it is possible this character is a reference to 1932 Ascot Gold Cup disgraced competitor Arthur Pasquier.
 The Meredith character does not appear in the movie.
+In the book Mi is simply Mr. Brown's assistant and states several times he cannot ride, has never even been on a horse.
+His father was the swimming coach who had trained Mrs. Brown for the English Channel, but Mi couldn't swim either and his father constantly berated him about it.
+In the novel, Velvet poses as Russian-British jockey James Tasky, who was unable to race because his horse died as it was being brought from Estonia, and Mi arranged to take his official papers allowing him in the Grand National.
+There is a reference to a professional jockey hired by Mi to race at the Grand National who is said to have finished in 4th place at the previous event; it is possible this character is a reference to 1932 Ascot Gold Cup disgraced competitor Arthur Pasquier.